 Teeth needed to look worn and darker too, so we created veneers to achieve the look of weathered teeth and deterioration.
+It was the opposite of what most people aim to obtain when they get veneers!
 Skin, hair and nails also needed to appear weathered and dirty.

 We then needed to research different make-up and hair materials that would not only stand up to the harsh desert environment we were working under, but would reflect the transition the characters’ look through the time.

 Overall Challenges-Hair: The first obstacle to tackle was ALL of the actors, including background, who had short hair.
 Obviously, Rodrigo Garcia wanted to make sure the actors looked authentic to what we know of biblical times.
 The only way to achieve this was to add hair extensions to everybody.
 These extensions were colored, cut rough, jagged and made dirty by a combination of products with actual earth direct from the land around us to re-create the rancid hair of the time.
 On heavy days, there were up to 100 extras (background actors).
 None of the actors wanted to live with dirty hair, so each night they would wash their hair and then they would come in the next day and the procedure of adding product and real earth would start the process all over again.